pgEdge/pgedge/cli/help/cluster-command.md

     ./pgedge cluster command CLUSTER_NAME NODE CMD <flags>

 ## DESCRIPTION
     Run './pgedge' commands on one or all of the nodes in a cluster.
 This command requires a JSON file with the same name as the cluster to be in the cluster/<cluster_name>.

 Example: cluster command demo n1 status
-Example: cluster command demo all spock repset-add-table default * lcdb
+Example: cluster command demo all spock repset-add-table default * db[0][name]

 ## POSITIONAL ARGUMENTS
     CLUSTER_NAME